IlariaPilo/hashing-benchmark-docker/docker-benchmark/README.md

 cd docker-benchmark
 bash build.sh
 ```
-If everything goes according to plans, the image can be later run with `bash run.sh <output_directory>`, where `<output_directory>` is a directory in the __*host machine*__ where you want to save the output.
-Suppose you want to store the output in /hashing-benchmark-docker/output, simply run the script as:
+If everything goes according to plans, the image can be later run with `bash run.sh`.
+The script is intended to be used as follows:
 ```
-bash run.sh ../output
+Usage: run.sh [-i input_directory] [-o output_directory] [-h]
+  -i input_directory: the directory that contains the datasets
+     [default: /hashing-benchmark-docker/data]
+  -o output_directory: the directory that will store the benchmark results
+     [default: /hashing-benchmark-docker/output]
+  -h: Print this help message
 ```
+Notice that **all directories refer to the host machine**.

+The script automatically checks whether the input directory actually contains the dataset.
+If it does not, you can choose to download them or to abort the program.

 Hopefully, now experiments can be reproduced as described in the [original README](../README.md).